lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

 The 80/20 rule in programming
 -----------------------------

-Spend 80% of your time analyzing the problem you need to solve, then 20% coding the solution.
+Delayed programming, is good programming!
+Spend some time thinking before you start writing code.
+Spending 80% of your time analyzing the problem you need to solve, leads to a very productive 20% of your time writing good code!

 Document your analysis